 During the evaluation process, the Permission to Evaluate (PTE) form will be issued to provide parental consent to administer one or more of the following instruments: individual cognitive ability test, individual achievement test, curriculum-based assessments (CBA) in reading and mathematics and/or gifted rating scale.
 Gifted rating scales are norm-referenced rating scales based on current theories of giftedness.
 A minimum of one teacher will complete the scale who has known the student for at least one month.
 In addition, parent and teacher input will be obtained and an educational records review conducted.

 The term includes a person who has an IQ of 130 or higher or when multiple criteria as set forth in this chapter and in Department Guidelines indicate gifted ability and demonstrate a need for specially designed instruction.
 Determination of gifted ability will not be based on IQ score alone.
 Deficits in memory or processing speed, as indicated by testing, cannot be the sole basis upon which a student is determined to be ineligible for gifted special education.
 The determination of mentally gifted must include an assessment by a certified school psychologist (22 Pa.
 Code §16.21(d)).
-A person with an IQ score lower than 130 may be admitted to gifted programs when other educational criteria in the profile of the person strongly indicate gifted ability utilizing the following multiple criteria below:

-- Intellectual ability score of 127 or higher on an individual cognitive ability test.
+Intellectual ability score of 130 or higher on an individual cognitive ability test.
 A general ability index will also be considered to mitigate the effects of memory and processing speed.
 No one test or measure is sufficient to determine giftedness.
+A person with an IQ score lower than 130 may be admitted to gifted programs when other educational criteria in the profile of the person strongly indicate gifted ability evidenced by meeting all areas of the multiple criteria below.

 A year or more above grade achievement level for the normal age group in one or more subjects as measured by nationally normed and validated achievement tests able to accurately reflect gifted performance.
 Subject results shall yield academic instruction levels in all academic subject areas (22 Pa.
 Code §16.21(e) (1)).